gem5bootcamp/lps2024/slides/02-Using-gem5/01-stdlib.md

 ### First: Let's discuss SE mode and FS mode

 SE mode relays application syscalls to the host OS.
-This means we don't need to simulate an OS for applciations to run.
+This means we don't need to simulate an OS for applications to run.

-In addition, we can acccess host resources such as files of liberies to dynamically link in.
+In addition, we can access host resources such as files of libraries to dynamically link in.

 ---